More Details - Climb Leader

 We operate Climbs at all different times of day to suit the demands of our customers.
 To give you an idea, some of our Climbs might have you starting at 3:30am!
 Whilst a pre-dawn start won’t be an everyday occurrence, we do need flexibility from our team to work unusual hours.
 If you hadn’t guessed, this isn’t a regular 9-5 job!

 Another consideration is the number of hours we can offer.
 Tourism is a fantastic industry to work in, however you need to be realistic about the seasonal nature of work within the industry.
 The quantity of work we can offer is completely dictated by the number of tourists in Sydney and the number of people who want to climb on that day.
-During the busy summer months there are usually ample amounts of work.
-However, during the quieter winter months there is traditionally less work available.
-Whilst we have plenty of team members for whom Climb Leading is their primary source of income all year round, a degree of flexibility and an understanding of the seasonal nature of tourism is required.
+We recruit to cover specific days of the week when we are at our busiest (generally weekends) so candidates who are looking for two to three days/week work will do well!
+Obviously there are opportunities to work more over our busy summer months however during the quieter winter months there is traditionally less work available.
+Make sure you consider this information carefully when deciding to apply.
 Return to top.

 Working in a physically demanding job